Party Candidate Selection

 That these committees are composed at least 70% of members elected by a party’s current legislators and/or the public.

-That these committees either choose candidates proportionally, satisfying the contiguous sublist proportionality I described, except at max 15% of candidates.
+That these committees choose candidates proportionally, satisfying the contiguous sublist proportionality I described, except at max 15% of candidates.

 That publicly elected members are selected by a proportional system